joonasrooben/vldm_ood/readme.md

+### Probability Density from Latent Diffusion Models for Out-of-Distribution Detection
-### This is the codebase of methods and experiments of our paper **"Probability Density from Latent Diffusion Models for Out-of-Distribution Detection"** published in ECAI.
+This is the codebase of methods and experiments of our paper **"Probability Density from Latent Diffusion Models for Out-of-Distribution Detection"** published in ECAI.

 ### Requirements